mmhartma/CSE587-Fall24-Project/README.md

 Questions of each Member:
 Saagnik:
-1.
+1.Rent Comparison between NYC and Seattle
-2.
+2.Airbnb Listings Price vs. Room Type in New York City

-Responses can be found on line
+Responses can be found on line 85 and 86

 Marcus:
 1. Could there be a larger increase in the gap of rent between a high-income state and one that is lower?
 Could we see people move to other states to save the money, but work remotely?